Roman-Flossler/Story-Show-Gallery/README.md

 - Story Show Gallery can load a **signpost** to other galleries behind the last photo.
 [See the sample](http://ssg.flor.cz/signpost/).

 ## License
 You can use SSG freely within [Mozilla Public License 2.0](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)).
+There is one **exception** from license: Distributing Story Show Gallery within a Wordpress plugin or theme is only allowed for the author of Story Show Gallery.

 ## Support Story Show Gallery
 Any size donation is greatly appreciated.
 It will help me to continue developing Story Show Gallery.